ronin-rb/ronin-code-asm/README.md

 ## Features

 * Provides a Ruby DSL for writing Assembly programs.
+  * Supports X86 and AMD64 instruction sets.
-* Supports emitting ATT and Intel syntax.
+  * Supports ATT and Intel syntax.
 * Uses [yasm] to assemble the programs.
-* Supports assembling shellcode.
+* Supports assembling Shellcode.

 ## Examples